Fred Dibnah: Childhood

-Fred Dibnah was the son of Frank and Betsy Dibnah (née Travis), who were initially both employed at a bleach works.
+Fred Dibnah was born on 28 April 1938.
+He was the son of Frank and Betsy Dibnah (née Travis), who were initially both employed at a bleach works.
 His mother later worked as a charwoman at a gas works.
-Named after his uncle Frederick, he was born on 28 April 1938 and brought up in the historic Lancashire town of Bolton, then a predominantly industrial town with a history in the spinning and weaving of cotton.
+Named after his uncle Frederick, he was brought up in the historic Lancashire town of Bolton, then a predominantly industrial town with a history in the spinning and weaving of cotton.
 As a child, Dibnah was fascinated by the sights and sounds of industry and the dozens of chimney stacks visible around Burnden Park, and paid particular attention to the steeplejacks he saw on his way to school.
-A popular pastime for local children was playing around the many mill lodges (industrial ponds) which once littered the area.
+A popular pastime for local children was playing around the many mill lodges (industrial ponds) which once were common in the area.
 An inventive child, Dibnah and some friends designed a makeshift diving suit from a crisp tin, a car inner tube and some piping.
 After being told to remove it from the local swimming baths, they tested it in one of the lodges, but were unsuccessful.

 The Bolton arm of the Manchester Bolton & Bury Canal was one of Dibnah's regular haunts.
 The canal was by then largely disused (the Bolton arm had been mostly closed in 1924) and Dibnah sometimes dredged it with an iron hook on a rope, for what he called 'plunder'.
 Much of this was stored in the back yard of his mother's house.
 Dibnah and his friend Alan Heap built a canoe from old bicycle wheels (cut in half to make the ribs), slate laths and a canvas sheet from the back of a lorry.
 Much to the consternation of his mother, Dibnah sailed the boat along the nearby River Croal.
 He once astonished his teachers when, following the theft of the school keys, he cut new keys for each classroom door.

 As a young man

 At school Dibnah was placed in an art class (his reading and writing skills were judged to be poor), following which he spent three years at art college, where his work was based mainly on industrial themes such as machinery, pithead gear and spinning mills.
-On leaving college at 16 he was offered a job at a funeral parlour, but left quickly to begin work at a local joinery.
+On leaving college at 16 he was offered a job at a funeral parlour, but left quickly to begin work at a local joinery workshop.

 Dibnah had watched the activities of steeplejacks throughout his childhood, and first witnessed a chimney felling from his father's allotment near Bolton's greyhound track at Raikes Park.
 The steeplejacks removed the top of the chimney and then created a hole in its base, propped with blocks of wood.
 They then lit a fire, destroying the supports and causing the chimney to collapse.
 Unfortunately, on this occasion the chimney fell in the wrong direction, onto the greyhound track's dog kennels, a local café and a series of power cables.